Getting Into Spelman

 This nonbinding plan allows academically outstanding high school students to apply and be admitted to Spelman College by Dec.
 31 of their senior year.
 Students who are admitted are not required to enroll at Spelman

 All required application materials must be submitted by Feb.
 1 (postmarked).
 Applications received after the deadline are given consideration on a space-available option.

 In addition to the general admission requirements, international

 students applying for admission to Spelman College should present a school-leaving certificate, and those whose native language is not English should take the Test of English as a Foreign Language (TOEFL) and submit the scores to Admissions.

 International applicants must also demonstrate the ability to fulfill the financial obligations associated with matriculation in their college program.
 Financial assistance at Spelman for foreign applicants is limited.

 Transfer Admission Eligibility

 Transfer admission to Spelman is selective and students applying must have earned fewer than 60 semester hours or the equivalent at their previous institutions.
 Applicants must be in good standing and eligible to return to their previous institutions.
-With your application for admission, please include the $25 online application fee or the $35 paper application fee, an official copy of your high school transcript and an official transcript from each post-secondary school attended, two recommendations from instructors, and your SAT or ACT scores, if transferring with less than 30 credits.
+With your application for admission, please include the $35 online application fee, an official copy of your high school transcript and an official transcript from each post-secondary school attended, two recommendations from instructors, and your SAT or ACT scores, if transferring with less than 30 credits.